YunchaoYang/ppiclF-doc/_sources/examples/dem_pack_3d.rst.txt

 The two blocks of lines denote the pre-defined and user-only directives.
 The pre-defined directives are in the top block and are the number of equations, the number of properties, and the maximum number of boundaries.
 The user-only directives are in the bottom block.

-:ref:`ffile` for this case is similar to the :ref:`stokes2d` exmaple.
+:ref:`ffile` for this case (`DEM Packing 3D F-File <https://github.com/dpzwick/ppiclf/tree/master/examples/dem_pack_3d/user_routines/ppiclf_user.f>`_) is similar to the :ref:`stokes2d` exmaple.
 In ppiclf_user_SetYdot, the forces are evaulated.
-Note that the routine ppiclf_solve_NearestNeighbor is invoked which activaes the routine ppiclf_user_EvalNearestNeighbor.
+Note that the routine ppiclf_solve_NearestNeighbor is invoked which activates the routine ppiclf_user_EvalNearestNeighbor.
 In ppiclf_user_EvalNearestNeighbor, the collision force model is applied between the j nearby particles as well as the j nearby boundaries.
 The collision force is stored in the extra storage array ppiclf_ydotc.
 The other routine ppiclf_user_MapProjPart is defined only.

 The :ref:`external` calls for this example occur in a simple driver program in the file `test.f <https://github.com/dpzwick/ppiclf/tree/master/examples/dem_pack_3d/fortran/test.f>`_ with the minimum number of initialization and solve subroutines called.
 In this case:

 * ppiclf_comm_InitMPI is called to initialize the communication,
 * ppiclf_comm_InitParticle is called with initial properites and conditions for the particles,
 * ppiclf_solve_InitNeighborBin is called with minimum interaction distance of the largest particle size,
-* ppiclf_io_ReadWallVTK is called which reads the minimal ASCII triangular wall boundary file,
+* ppiclf_io_ReadWallVTK is called which reads the minimal ASCII triangular patch boundary file,
 * ppiclf_solve_IntegrateParticle is called in a simple time step loop.

 Compiling and Running